A New Study Suggests Neanderthals Resorted To Cannibalism As A Result Of Climate Change

 As Langley stated, “For the first time, they have proper evidence that shows they were in desperate times, and they were doing what they need to do to survive.
 They weren’t doing anything different to what modern humans would do in the same situation.”

-The new study which suggests that Neanderthals resorted to cannibalism as a result of climate change has been published in The Journal of Archaeological Science.
+The new study suggesting that Neanderthals resorted to cannibalism as a result of climate change has been published in The Journal of Archaeological Science.